-If you are the unmarried partner of a British citizen or person settled in the UK, you will have to fulfil the financial requirement of the Family Migration rules.
+If you are the unmarried partner of a British citizen or person settled in the UK, you have to fulfil the financial requirement of the Family Migration rules.

-In cases where the partner is a Tier 1 or Tier 2 holder, the maintenance requirement of those visas will have to be fulfilled.
+If the partner is a Tier 1 or Tier 2 holder, the maintenance requirement of those visas will have to be fulfilled.

 The same applies to other immigration categories.
 The requirements for the dependants of main applicants in the specific immigration category will have to be fulfilled.